charulagrl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: January 6, 2017(Updating on Jan 8)

+**Today's Progress**: Add cookies and refactor the code to add separation of concerns.

+**Thoughts:** Was able to give only half-an-hour on 6th but compensating for that by working today.

 ### Day 2: January 5, 2017

 **Today's Progress**: Completed blog creation, deletion and editing functionality.